-Pat Cash
+Pat Cash is an Australian

-Pat Cash is an Australian tennis champion, having won the men's singles at Wimbledon and achieved a world ranking of No.4.
+won the men's singles at Wimbledon and achieved a world ranking of No.4.
 Pat is the co-founder of social impact and environmental organisations Planet Ark and Do Something.
 He lives in the UK and has been travelling the world coaching, competing and commentating for the past 30 years.
 Pat has emerged as a passionate advocate for social justice for First Nations peoples, particularly Arrernte Elders he has spent time with in Alice Springs.